Poor nutrition is a major factor in hunger, food-insecurity, and food-desert areas.

 Nutrition education is thus a critical component of the Sustainable Hunger Initiative.
-Through the Greenville Community Garden, FAN Program, and active education outreach, we help deconstruct the socioeconomic, geographic, and financial barriers between low-income families and healthy-food access, produce healthier, better-informed communities, and influence positive, lasting changes in dietary behaviors and attitudes.
+Through the Greenville Community Garden, FAN Program, and active education outreach, we help deconstruct the socioeconomic, geographic, and mental barriers between low-income families and healthy-food access, produce healthier, better-informed communities, and influence positive, lasting changes in dietary behaviors and attitudes.

 Greenville Community Garden